 This simple potato salad recipe calls for just four basic ingredients: scallions, mayonnaise, white-wine vinegar, and Yukon gold potatoes.
-The waxy potatoes won't crumble like starchier ones, they hold their shape through the mixing and stirring.
+Yukon golds are waxy potatoes, and they won't crumble like starchier ones; they hold their shape through the mixing and stirring.
 While they're steaming, mix the vinegar with scallions, and season with salt and pepper.
 Tossing the cooked potatoes in this tangy mixture while they are still hot allows them to absorb the flavors.
-After they cool, stir in the mayonnaise and more scallions, and the salad is ready to serve.
-The result is a tangy, just-dressed-enough summer side that’s simple without being boring.
-Perfect for cookouts, potlucks, and parties, this recipe couldn’t be easier to pull together.

 Andrea Araiza